2 Days tour from Casablanca to Marrakech

 2 Days tour from Casablanca to Marrakech Includes:

 2 Days tour from Casablanca to Marrakech Excludes:

 If this private 2 days from Casablanca to Marrakech does not match what you’re looking for, Contact us and we will prepare the trip to your needs and requirements.

 2 Days trip from Casablanca to Marrakech Reviews:

 Jose J wrote a review ( May 2019 )

-2 days Casablanca and Marrakech
+2 Days Trip from Casablanca to Marrakech

 We found the MTC travel agency at the last minute, the day before our trip.
 I emailed Said around 10 p.m. and he responded immediately.
 Our guide + driver, Hassan, is a very nice guy who explained everything to us on the road.
 He is also fluent in French, Spanish, English, and Arabic.
 Because we are a private tour, our time is flexible, you are ready to stop at any time if necessary.
 He is also good at photography, taking good photos for me and my friend.
-We enjoyed our 2 day trip from Casablanca, we enjoyed the city of Marrakech.
+We enjoyed our 2-day trip from Casablanca, we enjoyed the city of Marrakech.
 The hotels are good, the food is good, and the people are good.
 Recommend to everyone.